Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Related Work

-In recent years, diffusion models~\cite{DBLP:conf/iclr/SongME21,DBLP:conf/nips/HoJA20} have revolutionized the field of content generation, showcasing exceptional abilities in creating highly realistic outputs~\cite{DBLP:conf/cvpr/RombachBLEO22,SDv2}.
-The development of text-to-video (T2V)~\cite{DBLP:conf/iclr/0002YRL00AL024,DBLP:conf/iclr/Hong0ZL023} and image-to-video (I2V)~\cite{DBLP:conf/eccv/XingXZCYLLWSW24,DBLP:journals/corr/abs-2311-15127} diffusion generative models, has paved the way for innovations in text-guided video inpainting.
-Models like AVID~\cite{AVID} and CoCoCo~\cite{CoCoCo}, have highlighted the routine practice of employing pre-trained Stable Diffusion Inpainting models~\cite{SDv2} equipped with motion modules~\cite{DBLP:conf/iclr/0002YRL00AL024} for text-guided video inpainting.
-Specifically, AVID~\cite{AVID} introduce zero-shot generation pipeline with a structure guidance module.
-CoCoCo~\cite{CoCoCo} implements enhanced attention mechanisms to address text-video alignment and ensure motion consistency across frames.
-While these advancements have contributed to progress, existing diffusion-based video inpainting methods still exhibit significant room for improving temporal consistency and they perform suboptimally on both OR and BR tasks.
-Compared with them, FloED showcases distinct advantages over temporal consistency and overall quality.
+In recent years, diffusion models~\cite{DBLP:conf/iclr/SongME21,DBLP:conf/nips/HoJA20} have revolutionized the field of content generation, showcasing exceptional abilities in creating realistic outputs~\cite{DBLP:conf/cvpr/RombachBLEO22,DBLP:journals/corr/abs-2307-01952} and controllable outcomes~\cite{IP-Adapter,Controlnet}.
+The application of diffusion models to text-guided image inpainting has seen remarkable advancements~\cite{BrushNet,smartbrush,A_Task_is_Worth_One_Word}.
+However, directly applying these methods to video inpainting falls short in maintaining the necessary temporal consistency.
+The emergence of text-to-video technologies~\cite{DBLP:conf/iclr/0002YRL00AL024,tuneavideo,VideoCrafter1}, has provided the solutions for the text-guided video inpainting.
+Notably, Animatediff~\cite{DBLP:conf/iclr/0002YRL00AL024} preserves temporal coherence in video generation through motion module training while effectively utilizing Stable Diffusion's robust framework~\cite{SDv15}.
+Building upon this foundation, recent approaches~\cite{AVID,CoCoCo,DiffuEraser} have advanced text-guided video inpainting.
+Specifically, AVID~\cite{AVID} proposes a fine-grained generation pipeline with structure guidance.
+CoCoCo~\cite{CoCoCo} employs enhanced attention mechanisms to improve text-video alignment and motion consistency.
+And DiffuEraser~\cite{DiffuEraser} introduces the prior model for better inpainting outcomes.
+Nevertheless, existing methods demonstrate suboptimal performance on both object removal (OR) and background restoration (BR) tasks, frequently producing incompatible texture patterns or illumination conditions with surrounding contexts.
+In comparison, FloED exhibits superior temporal consistency and overall output quality.